pyeve/eve/docs/index.rst

 .. meta::
    :description: Python REST API Framework to effortlessly build and deploy full featured, highly customizable RESTful Web Services.
-Powerd by Flask, MongoDB, Redis and good intentions.

 Python REST API Framework
 =========================
-*Powered by Flask, MongoDB, Redis and good intentions Eve allows to effortlessly build and deploy highly customizable, fully featured RESTful Web Services*
+Eve is an :doc:`open source <license>` Python REST API framework designed for human beings.
+It allows to effortlessly build and deploy highly customizable, fully featured RESTful Web Services.

+Eve is powered by Flask_, Cerberus_ and Redis_ and offers support for both MongoDB_ and SQL backends [*]_.

+The codebase is thoroughly tested under Python 2.6, 2.7, 3.3, 3.4 and PyPy.

 Eve is Simple
 -------------